Winter Ceremony

 I don’t expect anyone to believe oral tradition provides benefits and beauty that cannot be received elsewhere, until they experience it firsthand.
 Something happens I can’t describe here—there’s that word “description” again—because it cannot be explained in writing, it must be experienced.

 No one can understand my underlying reasoning for my position unless they talk with me … talk, as in oral tradition.
+So I make my phone number public:

-Many people have been shocked or puzzled because I’m a best-selling author whose phone number is on her webpage.
-As hard as I am work writing books that transform lives—I’ll spend a decade writing a single book, because my standard is sky high—I work even harder on oral tradition, because my Gods told me to center there.
+Many people have been shocked or puzzled because I’m a best-selling author whose phone number is on my webpage.
+As hard as I work writing books that transform lives—I’ll spend a decade writing a single book, because my standard is sky high—I work even harder on oral tradition, because my Gods told me to center there.
 As powerful as my books are—there are few better—my oral teachings are even more powerful.
 I love living in oral tradition.

 So I put my phone number out there.
-814.337.2490.
 For one thing, some people need a taste of oral tradition to know whether they want to work with me.

 It’s hard to make that commitment.
 But even if they have insane schedules, relentless financial pressure, or other enormous, daily demands, they make time.
 Lo, their schedules become less crazy, the demands get fewer, the pressure relents, and they move into their dream lives.
 Oral tradition is about living life to the max.